OpenST/ost-wallet-sdk-android/README.md

 ### initiateDeviceRecovery
-A user can control their tokens using their authorized devices.
-If the user loses their authorized device, she can recover access to their tokens by authorizing a new device by initiating the recovery process.
+A user can control their tokens using their authorized device(s).
+If a user loses their authorized device, the user can recover access to her tokens by authorizing a new device by initiating the recovery process.

 ```java
 void initiateDeviceRecovery(String userId,